AbhinavOmprakash/snitch/README.md

 ## Overview
 There are four macros `defn*`, `defmethod*` `*fn`, `*let`.
-They are drop-in replacements for `defn`, `defmethod`, `fn`, and `let`.
+They are drop-in replacements for `defn`, `defmethod`, `fn`, and `let`, respectively.

-These macros creates inline defs of the parameters passed to the functions, and also inside the let bindings of the functions.
+These macros create inline defs of the parameters passed to the functions, and also inside the let bindings of the functions.
-This makes it very "ergonomic" for repl-driven development.
+This makes it very ergonomic for repl-driven development.
 Calling functions defined using the `defn*`, and `*fn` macros will also define symbols that:
 1. give access to the return value of the functions. `(defn* foo [x y z] ...)` will define `foo<` which holds the return value of calling `foo`.
 2. reconstructs the function call.
 Defining `(defn* foo [x y z] ...)` and then calling `(foo 1 2 3)` will let you reconstruct the call by evaluating `foo>`, you can then evaluate this reconstructed list to repeat the function call.
 This may not seem like a big deal, but then remember that `foo` may be called indirectly from a chain of function calls, so being able to update the `foo` function and re-call it with the last arguments it was called with is quite convenient.